mjcumming/wiim/docs/automation-cookbook.md

-# WiiM Integration - Automation Examples
+# WiiM Integration - Automation Cookbook

-Ready-to-use automation scripts and dashboard configurations for your WiiM speakers.
+Essential automation patterns for your WiiM speakers.
+Copy these proven examples and adapt to your setup.

 ## 🚀 Quick Start Scripts

-Copy these to your `scripts.yaml`:
+Add these to your `scripts.yaml`:

 ```yaml
 # Party Mode - Group all speakers